Apocalypse Now?

 "But the day of the Lord will come like a thief.
 The heavens will disappear with a roar; the elements will be destroyed by fire, and the earth and everything in it will be laid bare."
 (2 Peter 3:10)

 Scripture tells us that no one knows when Christ will return, that only God knows and has fixed the day of Jesus' return, and that it will come as a thief.
-So while one may see and say that His coming is near, it is futile and contrary to Scripture spending inordinate amounts of time trying to determine exactly when it will take place.
+So while one may see and say that His coming is near, it is futile and contrary to Scripture to spend inordinate amounts of time trying to determine exactly when it will take place.
 So what are Christians to do?
-The apostle Peter says that while we wait for His appearing we should live lives dedicated to God and His will for us (2 Peter 3:12-14).
-In other words, we should spend less time speculating about when Jesus will come, and more time living for Him.
+The apostle Peter says that while we wait for His appearing, we should live lives dedicated to God and His will for us (2 Peter 3:12-14).
+In other words, we should spend less time speculating about when Jesus will come and more time living for Him.

-May the Lord helps us to prepare for His coming by living for Him and caring for the needs of one another.
+May the Lord help us to prepare for His coming by living for Him and caring for the needs of one another.

 What Is the Gospel? | What Must I Do to Be Saved? | Home | Contact Us | Return